idaholab/TMAP8/doc/content/verification_and_validation/ver-1fd.md

 The comparison between TMAP8 predictions and the analytical solution is performed at depth $x = 5$ cm.
 These results are shown in [ver-1fd_comparison_convective_heating].
+They show great agreement between TMAP8 and the analytical solution with a root mean square percentage error of RMSPE = 0.04 %.

 !media figures/ver-1fd_comparison_convective_heating.png
     style=width:60%;margin-bottom:2%